istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

 ### Preparing the Kubernetes cluster for expansion

-*  If '--set global.meshExpansion=true' was not specified at install, re-apply the template or 'helm upgrade' with the option enabled.
+*  If `--set global.meshExpansion=true` was not specified at install, re-apply the template or 'helm upgrade' with the option enabled.

     {{< text bash >}}
     kubeadm$ cd install/kubernetes/helm/istio